 Chief wants to sign up to go, but if he does, then that's practically admitting to everyone that he can hear.
 He thinks about it at night, wondering if he can act any way other than the way he’s been acting the last ten years.

 At this point, Chief tells a story within a story about some white people coming into his tribe’s town.
-They are hoping to build a hydroelectric dam on the tribal land.
-We enter into a flashback.
+They were hoping to build a hydroelectric dam on the tribal land.
+We enter into a flashback: